For individuals, small groups, and corporations alike, commercial real estate data informs better decision-making.

 On the platform, layers of data are pulled together, so you can see all associated information on an asset or owner in one place.

 If you have a company-wide system in place, Reonomy also allows for more direct integrations, so you can simply bolster your existing workflow with more robust data.

 What are the database’s search capabilities?

-Using Reonomy’s search platform, you can search any market in the nation with a bevy of property, building-level, transaction, debt history, and owner-related filters.
+You can search any market in the nation with a bevy of property, building-level, transaction, debt history, and owner-related filters.

 Can I export information from the database?

 Any list of properties and/or property owners can be exported from the platform.
 Exports come in a CSV file, which can then be easily integrated into your CRM or existing database.